IITreborII/AW-Strat-Tester/README.md

     - You can set a custom delay by typing `delay <seconds>`

 ### Perks & Drops
-- Choose what perks you spawn in with between High Rounds, First Room...
+- Choose weither you spawn with Perks or not like this
+    - `perks 0` spawn with no Perks
+    - `perks 1` spawn with all Perks

 ### Game Settings
 - Give weapons needed to perform a high-round game (typically the wonder-weapon, tactical grenade, and other weapons typically used in a high round game).